hanmertens/pstoedit-rs/README.md

 }
 ```

-## Requirements
+## Requirements and compatibility

 Only dynamic linking to pstoedit is supported, so pstoedit needs to be
 installed.
-The supported DLL version is 301, which is compatible with pstoedit
+Multiple versions are supported, but the appropriate feature starting
+with `pstoedit_` has to be enabled to prevent a runtime `IncompatibleVersion`
+error.

-version 3.xx starting from 3.17.
-Currently, pstoedit version 4.00 and higher
+- `pstoedit_4_00`: compatible with pstoedit version 4.00&ndash;4.01, and likely
-are not supported.
+  with future 4.xx releases.
+- No feature starting with `pstoedit_`: compatible with pstoedit version
+  3.17&ndash;3.78.

 ## License